-Rease note that unless previously agreed to in writing by Blackstone Real Estate Income Trust, Inc., all sales of securities must be made through a Broker-Dealer, including when an RIA has introduced the sale.
+Please note that unless previously agreed to in writing by Blackstone Real Estate Income Trust, Inc., all sales of securities must be made through a Broker-Dealer, including when an RIA has introduced the sale.
 In all cases, Section 6 must be completed.

-The undersigned confirm(s), which confirmation is made on behalf of the Broker-Dealer with respect to sales of securities made through a Broker-Dealer, that they (i) have reasonable grounds to believe that the information and representations concerning the investor identified herein are true, correct and complete in all respects; (ii) have discussed such investor's prospective purchase of Shares with such investor; (iii) have advised such investor of all pertinent facts with regard to the lack of liquidity and marketability of the Shares; (iv) have delivered or made available a current Prospectus and related supplements, if any, to such investor; (v) have reasonable grounds to believe that the investor is purchasing these Shares for his or her own account; and (vi) have reasonable grounds to believe that the purchase of Shares is a suitability standards applicable to such investor is no financial position to enable such investor to realize the benefits of such an investment and to suffer any loss that may occur with respect thereto.
-The undersigned Financial Advisor further represents and certifies that, in connection with this subscription for Shares, he or she has complied with and has follow ed all applicable policies and procedures under his or her firm's existing Anti-Money Laundering Program and Qustomer Identification Program.
+The undersigned confirm(s), which confirmation is made on behalf of the Broker-Dealer with respect to sales of securities made through a Broker-Dealer, that they (i) have reasonable grounds to believe that the information and representations concerning the investor identified herein are true, correct and complete in all respects. (ii) have discussed such investor's prospective purchase of shares with such investor; (iii) have advised such investor; (iv) have delivered or made available a current Prospectus and related supplements, if any, to such investor; (v) have reasonable grounds to believe that the investor is purchasing these Shares for his or her own account; and (vi) have reasonable grounds to believe that the purchase of Shares is a suitable investor; fail have reasonable grounds to believe that the investor is used investor; fail have transpects. (iii) have the suitable investor is for the purchase of Shares is a suitable investor; fail have the there that the purchase of Shares is a suitable investor; fail have the that the purchase of Shares is a suitable investor; fail have reasonable grounds to believe that the purchase of Shares is a suitable investor; fail have reasonable grounds to believe that the purchase of Shares is a suitable investor; fail have reasonable grounds to believe that the purchase of Shares is a suitable investor; fail have reasonable grounds to believe that the purchase of Shares is a suitable investor; fail the purchase of Shares is a suitable investor; fail have reasonable grounds to believe that the purchase of Shares is a suitable investor; fail the purchase of Shares is a suitable investor; fail have reasonable grounds to believe that the purchase of Shares is a suitable investor; fail the purchase of Shares is a suitable investor; fail have the subscription for Shares, have suitable investor; fail have failed the purchase of Shares is a suitable investor; failed the subscription for Shares, he or she has complied with and has followed all applicable policies and procedur x х Financi al Advisor Signature Date Branch Manager Signature (If required by Broker-Dealer) Date